The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Norway: Torunn Tronsvang of Up Norway.

 Meals worth the splurge

-Maaemo, in Oslo, and Renaa, in Stavanger, are two of the absolute best restaurants in the Nordic region.
+Maaemo, in Oslo, and Renaa, in Stavanger, are two of the absolute best restaurants in the Nordic region (with a collective five Michelin stars to prove it).
 Consider either one an art experience as much as a meal.

 What to See and Do

-A private farm visit.
-Norway has the world’s best animal health, and subsidies allow farmers to produce at a small scale.
-Cows and goats graze in the fresh air on green mountain pastures, and their milk is top-quality; in fact, Norway has won the World Cheese Awards two times in the last several years.
+A private farm visit—something that Wendy and the team made sure to do on their own trip to Norway.
+Thanks to well cared-for animals and subsidies that allow farmers to produce at a small scale, cows and goats here graze in the fresh air on green mountain pastures, and their milk is top-quality; in fact, Norway has won the World Cheese Awards three times in the last several years.
 The Arctic cider produced along the country’s fjords has also received international recognition.
 Passionate farmers keep Norway’s cultural history alive through storytelling on their farms, all the while delivering produce to chefs throughout the country who have earned an increasing number of Michelin stars.
 Spending time with farmers, seeing how they tend to their animals and produce, hearing their passion, and tasting their products is something that leaves an everlasting impression and can even change your food habits and eating patterns.

 Most Underrated Place